popcorn-kernel/popcorn/CONTRIBUTING.md

 Read our README.md and get familiar with the code base!
 If you need help, join our [discord](https://discord.gg/2cf6b4sdzM) and we will help you.

-If can also contribiot in other ways, like opening an issue!
+you can also contribute in other ways, like opening an issue!

 ### Issues